binaryphile/docker-ruby/README.md

 Creates a Docker image with Ruby, rubygems and bundler.

-You can use my image by running:
+Before you go building 2.0.0-p247, you can already use my image by
+running:

     docker pull binaryphile/ruby:2.0.0-p247